Alternative mechanisms to meet this requirement are outlined in the language proficiency policies.

 Resolutions and Policies

-The Registration Committee has approved three policies related to language proficiency.
+The Registration Committee has approved four policies related to language proficiency.